darkrenaissance/darkfi/doc/src/dev/contrib/tor.md

 ```
 git remote add codeberg git@codeberg-tor:darkrenaissance/darkfi.git
+# Optionally delete the github origin:
+git remote rm origin
 ```

 And then finally it should work.
+Make sure you use `git push -u codeb master` to update your main source to codeberg over Tor.
+You don't want to accidentally git push to github and dox yourself.